-Raymond James & Associates, Inc. may release any of the common units and other securities subject to thelock-up agreements described above in whole or in part subject to the below considerations.
-When determining whether or not to release common units from lock-up agreements, Raymond James & Associates, Inc. will consider, among other factors, the unitholders' reasons for requesting the release, the number of common units for which the release is being requested and market conditions at the time.
-However, Raymond James & Associates, Inc. has informed us that, as of the date of this prospectus supplement, there are no agreements between them and any party that would allow such party to transfer any common units, nor do they have any intention at this time of releasing any of the common units subject to the lock-up agreements, prior to the expiration of the lock-up period.
+Raymond James & Associates, Inc. and Stifel, Nicolaus & Company, Incorporated may release any of the common units and other securities subject to the lock-up agreements described above in whole or in part subject to the below considerations.
+When determining whether or not to release common units from lock-up agreements, Raymond James & Associates, Inc. and Stifel, Nicolaus & Company, Incorporated will consider, among other factors, the unitholders' reasons for requesting the release, the number of common units for which the release is being requested and market conditions at the time.
+However, Raymond James & Associates, Inc. and Stifel, Nicolaus & Company, Incorporated have informed us that, as of the date of this prospectus supplement, there are no agreements between them and any party that would allow such party to transfer any common units, nor do they have any intention at this time of releasing any of the common units subject to the lock-up agreements, prior to the expiration of the lock-up period.